 The reason for the appearance of the ratio 1:√2 has to do with the nature of electromagnetic wave themselves.
 Each wavelength comprises an electro and magnetic component, an E and B field, that are off set at 90° to each other.
 As these expand in unity to a maximum distance from each other, the distance between each grows at a ratio of 1:√2.
 From the perspective of the 4D Aether, this forms the shape of an Octahedron.
 We call this the Octahedral Light.

-If we complete the larger picture, the six Octahedra combine to form another Octahedron twice the size.
+If we complete the larger picture, 6 Octahedra combine to form another Octahedron twice the size.
 This structure can fill 3D space leaving 8 tetrahedral gaps into which a small Cube can form, This creates a compounded polyhedron, comprised of a Cube and Octahedron.
 By connecting the corners of the Cube and Octahedron compound, the Rhombic-Dodecahedron is formed, which is the 3D template for the 4D Hypercube, or Tesseract.
-Notice, that the Rhombic-Dodecahedron has a side length of √1.5.
+Notice, that if an octahedral unit has a side length of 1, the Rhombic-Dodecahedron has a side length of √1.5.
 The Tesseract is composed of two Cubes, often portrayed in 3D as one Cube nested inside of one another.

-By examining the ratios created by our hyper-cubic model of reality, we can see that we have defined all the components needed to explain the nature of the CMB, and the EM waves that unify the photon energy.
+By examining the ratios, we can see that we have defined all the components needed to explain the nature of the CMB, and the EM waves that unify the photon energy.
 What we can see is, that it is √1.5 that unifies the two scales.
-As the light wave is considered octahedral in nature, it passes through this compound, forming the sphere √1.5 or √2, which enables the rotation of the two Hypercubes to act in unity at the scales of 1:√2.
-This outlines the theory of the 4D Aether, which is the nature of space that ‘quantises’ the light wave, whilst allowing the EM wave to pass through the vacuum of space, limited to the speed of light (3).
+As the light wave is considered octahedral in nature, it passes through this compound, forming the sphere √1.5 that is found to surround the Rhombic-Dodecahedron in the first instance, and the Cube in the second.
+This unified ratio enables the rotation of the two Hypercubes to act in unity at the scales of 1:√2, which is found in the nature of electromagnetic waves.
+This outlines the theory of the 4D Aether, which is the nature of space that ‘quantises’ the light wave, acting as a medium to transport EM waves through the vacuum of space, limited to the speed of light (3).

 Work function-wavelength equation